kent-map/kent/docs/19c/19c-folkestone-free-library.md

 Nor was the open access system adopted until 1910.
 Before then anyone wanting to borrow a book would have to brave a possibly disapproving librarian, having first consulted the library ‘indicator’.
 This simple device – dividing titles firmly into categories - showed readers whether a book was available or in use.

-Image: Library Indicator ‘Kent Archive and Local History Service’ https://www.kentarchives.org.uk/
+![Image: Library Indicator ‘Kent Archive and Local History Service’ https://www.kentarchives.org.uk/ ](images/library indicator1.jpg){: .right .dropshadow}

 [H. G. Wells](/19c-wells-biography) sends Kipps to the Folkestone library in 1905, where he claims nervously, ‘I ‘aven’t got a ticket yet.
 But I shall get one all right, and have a go in at reading.
 I’ve often wanted to.
 Rather.
 I was just ‘aving a look at this Indicator.
 First-class idea.
 Tells you all you want to know’.